jidhub/thumb-external-keyboard-layouts/README.md

 - strip all changes I made in app/src/main/java/varzan/extraKeyboardLayouts/InputDeviceReceiver.java because I do not understand or remember what they do, and they seem useless, and I just found out they have been never integrated in git so oh well (they are in my CVS history though ;-).

 - understand the warning on Android-Studio macOS 2022.3.1p2 gradle 7.3.1: error running 'app': Unable to determine activity name.
 The project works for me despite this warning.

+- https://github.com/jidhub/thumb-external-keyboard-layouts/blob/master/screen1.jpg and other screenshots by screens showing an equivalent to https://en.wikipedia.org/wiki/File:KB_French_B%C3%89PO-NF_Z71-300.svg , and before that, learn how to make these images.

 If you found this useful, you may [buy a drink to the project I forked](https://paypal.me/CalinDarie?locale.x=en_US) or ask for the Ergo-L community on Discord.